-This was a case about telecommunications metadata and it was an application for access under the Privacy Act to an individual, a journalist's, personal information.
-What the Tribunal held was that that telecommunications metadata was not about the journalist.
-By analogy, the Tribunal said it's a bit like a car service history ‒ for example, if I get the car service it'll have my name on it, on the service records, but that's not information about me, it's information about my car.
+So that was a case about telecommunications metadata and it was an application for access under the Privacy Act to an individual, a journalist's personal information, and what the Tribunal held was that that telecommunications metadata was not about the journalist.
+And by analogy the Tribunal said it's a bit like a car service history.
+So, for example, if I get my car serviced it'll have my name on it on the service records but that's not information about me, it's information about my car.

 What this means going forward is that you now no longer just need to think about whether an individual can be identified from information, but you also need to go that next step and ask "is it about an individual?".
 If it's not about an individual then the Privacy Act won't apply.
 Now this decision of the Tribunal is subject to appeal and the Full Federal Court is expected to hear that in August this year.